swcarpentry/matlab-novice-inflammation/_episodes/01-intro.md

 ~~~
 {: .output}

-As a quick check, we can check the shape of this array:
+As a quick check, we can check the size of this array:

 ~~~
 size(mean(patient_data, 1))